James O'Connor (footballer, born 1984): Kidderminster Harriers

 On 2 October 2017, O'Connor signed for National League North club Kidderminster Harriers on a three-year contract.
 His signing was seen as a big coup by manager John Eustace as O'Connor turned down offers from Football League clubs to go to Aggborough.
 However, he was diagnosed with an Achilles problem in February and was ruled out of action for most of the rest of the 2017–18 season.
 Following the sacking of Mark Yates on 21 April, O'Connor was appointed caretaker manager for the final two matches of the 2018–19 season.
 He was appointed assistant manager in the summer of 2020.
 When Penn was sacked in January 2024, O'Connor stayed in post so as "to provide some kind of transition between Penn and his successor".
 However, new manager Phil Brown named Neil McDonald as his assistant.

 Style of play

-Able to play across the back four, O'Connor possessed vision, stamina and pace going forward whilst also remaining organised and disciplined whilst defending.
+O'Connor was a versatile defender capable of playing across any position in the back four.
+Media coverage and tactical analyses frequently noted his defensive discipline alongside his contribution to attacking play.